-Twelfth Night, or What You Will is Shakespeare’s last “pure comedy.”
-Following this play, first performed in either late 1601, or more probable 1602, the plays that fall in the comedy category are the three problem plays (Troilus and Cressida, All’s Well That Ends Well, Measure For Measure) and the Romances (Pericles, Winter’s Tale, Tempest, Two Noble Kinsmen).
+Twelfth Night, or What You Will is Shakespeare’s last “pure comedy”.
+Following this play, first performed in either late 1601, or more likely 1602, the plays that fall in the comedy category are the three problem plays (Troilus and Cressida, All’s Well That Ends Well, Measure For Measure) and the Romances (Pericles, Winter’s Tale, Tempest).

-Pretence, and the fine line between being one person or another is a commonality shared between Hamlet and Viola.
+Pretense, and the fine line between being one person or another is a commonality shared between Hamlet and Viola.
 Madness of course, and its tragic consequences – albeit less tragic in Twelfth Night than in Hamlet – is another tie.
 The world is out of order in both plays – and with a very different tone than the chaos that hangs over Midsummer Night’s Dream.
-As far as Twelfth Night tries to push itself towards As You Like It, we are never free of the darkness that looms in Illyria.
 Thus, Twelfth Night is a marriage of As You Like It, and Hamlet.

 At the same time, I will argue that Twelfth Night is Shakespeare’s funniest play on paper.
-Generally speaking, in classical theatre tragedies (or histories) exist in the lines, comedies exist in the acting.
+I believe that in classical theatre, tragedies (or histories) exist in the lines, comedies exist in the acting.
 This is true of Shakespeare.
 There is plenty of laughter to be had in Shakespeare’s comedies but often they require a good actor to convey the comedy.
 Take this example from Merchant of Venice, a speech by Launcelot the Clown.

 Certainly my conscience will serve me to run from

-Reading this monologue or listening to it probably did not make you laugh, but through in some visual gags and you’ll get a chuckle or two.
+Reading this monologue or listening to it probably did not make you laugh, but throw in some visual gags and you’ll get a chuckle or two.

 Because who doesn't love a good awkward sex joke.
 But you see from this that the comedy of Twelfth Night is more embedded in the words themsleves than previous comedies.